linode/docs/docs/guides/kubernetes/migrating-from-aws-lambda-to-knative/index.md

 ## Before You Begin

-1. Read our [Getting Started with Linode](/docs/products/platform/get-started/) guide to create a Linode account.
+1. Read our [Getting Started with Linode](/docs/products/platform/get-started/) guide, and create a Linode account if you do not already have one.

-1. Read our [Manage personal access tokens](https://techdocs.akamai.com/cloud-computing/docs/manage-personal-access-tokens) guide to create a personal access token.
+1. Create a personal access token using the instructions in our [Manage personal access tokens](https://techdocs.akamai.com/cloud-computing/docs/manage-personal-access-tokens) guide.

 1. Ensure that you have [Git](https://git-scm.com/downloads) installed.

 1. Follow the steps in the *Install kubectl* section of our [Getting started with LKE](https://techdocs.akamai.com/cloud-computing/docs/getting-started-with-lke-linode-kubernetes-engine) guide to install `kubectl`.

-1. Follow the instructions in our [Install and configure the CLI](https://techdocs.akamai.com/cloud-computing/docs/install-and-configure-the-cli) guide to install the Linode CLI.
+1. Install the Linode CLI using the instructions in our [Install and configure the CLI](https://techdocs.akamai.com/cloud-computing/docs/install-and-configure-the-cli) guide.

 1. Ensure that you have Knative's [`func` CLI](https://knative.dev/docs/functions/install-func/) installed.